- Author Contributions to the Manuscript and CRediT Taxonomy

 The corresponding author serves as the primary liaison between the POCUS Journal editorial office and all co-authors throughout the submission, peer review, and publication process.
 This author is responsible for ensuring that:

-• All communications from the journal (including requests for revision, ethical clarifications, or publishing agreements) are handled in a timely and accurate manner
+- All communications from the journal (including requests for revision, ethical clarifications, or publishing agreements) are addressed promptly and accurately.

-• All co-authors are kept informed of editorial decisions and changes throughout the review and publication process
+- All co-authors are kept informed of editorial decisions and any changes throughout the review and publication process.

-The journal will only correspond with the designated corresponding author, who acts on behalf of all co-authors.
-Post-publication, the corresponding author remains the point of contact for any questions related to the integrity or provenance of the work (ICMJE, 2023).
+The journal will communicate only with the designated corresponding author, who acts on behalf of all co-authors.
+After publication, the corresponding author remains the primary point of contact for any questions related to the integrity or provenance of the work (ICMJE, 2023).

 Author Fees

-POCUS Journal does not currently impose any author fees at any stage of the editorial process, including submission, peer review, or publication.
-However, the journal reserves the right to introduce reasonable fees for publication-related services in the future, should the need arise.
+POCUS Journal does not currently charge any authors fees at any stage of the editorial process, including submission, peer review, or publication.
+However, the journal reserves the right to introduce reasonable fees for publication-related services in the future, if necessary.

-Any future fee adjustments will be clearly communicated to authors before implementation, and no fees will be applied retrospectively to manuscripts that are already under consideration or have been accepted for publication (ICMJE, 2023).
+Any future fee changes will be clearly communicated to authors before implementation.
+No fees will be applied retrospectively to manuscripts that are already under review or have been accepted for publication.

 Sharing Primary Authorship